7robertodantas/addressbook/README.md

 For more details on how the config library works, please check the [node-config][node-config-url] documentation.

 #### Dockerfile and Docker Compose
-I've prepared a [Dockerfile][dockerfile-url] and a [docker-compose][docker-compose-url] file that should run without doing any configuration, unless if you have another container or service running in the same port: `3000` as I defined in the `app` service.
+I've prepared a [Dockerfile][dockerfile-url] and a [docker-compose][docker-compose-url] file that should run without the need for any further configuration, unless if you have another container or service running in the same port: `3000` as I defined in the `app` service.
 If so, I suggest you to change the docker-compose port mapping in the `app` service before running it.
 Assuming that you have [docker][docker-install-url] and [docker-compose][docker-compose-install-url] installed in your machine, run the command below:

 ```
 docker-compose build